tinyfpga/TinyFPGA-B-Series/README.md

   + You will need this to load the bootloader onto the SPI Flash.
 Once the bootloader is installed you can use the Python-based programmer application to program the board over USB.

 ## Buy TinyFPGA B1 or B2 Boards
-If you don't want to go through the hassle of ordering parts, tools, and supplies and assembling the boards yourself you can order professionally assembled and tested boards from the [TinyFPGA Store](http://store.tinyfpga.com).
+If you don't want to go through the hassle of ordering parts, tools, and supplies and assembling the boards yourself you can order professionally assembled and tested boards from [Tindie](https://www.tindie.com/stores/tinyfpga/) or the [TinyFPGA Store](http://store.tinyfpga.com).
 These boards are not hobbyist-made, they are fabricated and assembled in a professional PCB fab that manufactures and assembles many other consumer, industrial and military electronics.
 They go through an automated testing and programming process to ensure the board is healthy and ready to program over USB.

 ## Project Directory Structure
 ### board